 This is a PCB for all beginners who want to quickly build the nodes described in the MySensors website!
 It can be used with regulated power or batteries and only have basic components.
-Its a PCB for all newbies that wants to do basic sensor/accuator nodes like myself out there... :)
+Its a PCB for all newbies that want to do basic sensor/actuator nodes like myself out there... :)

 This is the RFM69(HW/W) edition of EasyPCB!
 If you want the original EasyPCB with Nrf24l01+ transiever - go here.